Link Copied!

 Get ready for your best Black Friday yet

-We hope these standout campaigns from Black Friday 2024 have provided some useful inspiration as you plan for the season ahead.
+We hope these campaigns from Black Friday 2025 have provided some useful inspiration as you plan for the season ahead.
 While every brand takes a slightly different approach, the most effective campaigns are always rooted in a strong understanding of the customer.

-If you’re gearing up for an even bigger and better Black Friday in 2025, we’ve got your back.
-Ometria customers, please get in touch with your Customer Success Representative if you’d like further support in your peak season planning.
+If you're gearing up for an even bigger and better Black Friday in 2026, we've got your back.
+Discover practical tactics, best-in-class campaign examples, and more in our Ultimate Black Friday Guide.

 Ometria